 In this module, you will examine selected pieces of art, architecture, and drama from classical Greece, China, Europe, colonial and postcolonial Americas, with some reference to contemporary examples, in order to explore some fundamental questions about art, such as: what is the relationship between creators and the world in which they live?
 How are the arts made, used, and regarded?
 In each case, the production and reception of the arts is studied through a contextual approach, paying attention to political, economic, religious, and cultural factors.

 This year-long module is based on a staff-guided visit to a major European cultural centre (recent destinations have included Berlin, Paris and Rome) during the spring semester.
 The major piece of coursework for this module is an independent study project based on one of the sites visited during the trip abroad.
-Students prepare for the visit through classes exploring the history and culture of the destination city.
+You prepare for the visit through classes exploring the history and culture of the destination city.
 During the autumn semester, you will also undertake site visits in Nottingham to prepare you for the first-hand research and on-site teaching to be undertaken during the trip abroad.
 In giving you the freedom to pursue your own academic interests, this module aims to build your confidence as an independent researcher in preparation for your final year.

-This module focuses on student employability, skills development, and practical experience by means of a series of workshops (autumn semester) and a professional placement undertaken one day per week over eight weeks (spring semester).
-Students will be guided through skills assessment and development; placement application preparation; conduct in the workplace; networking and professional relationship-building; and self-presentation.
-Students will apply for placements in relevant local organisations from an established list, but may also use personal contacts to arrange their own placement.
+This module focuses on your employability, skills development, and practical experience by means of a series of workshops (autumn semester) and a professional placement undertaken one day per week over eight weeks (spring semester).
+You will be guided through skills assessment and development; placement application preparation; conduct in the workplace; networking and professional relationship-building; and self-presentation.
+You will apply for placements in relevant local organisations from an established list, but may also use personal contacts to arrange their own placement.
 Assessment will comprise an online portfolio of materials, including reflective writing and application materials, and a research report situating the work and function of the placement organisation in the context of the wider sector of which it is a part.
-Throughout, students will be encouraged to reflect individually and in groups on their own employability, and plan for their ongoing professional development.
+Throughout, you will be encouraged to reflect individually and in groups on their own employability, and plan for their ongoing professional development.

 Art and Reform in Renaissance Germany